thraxil/intweet/README.markdown

 mainly to verify that things are working right.
 The actual Atom feed is then at http://localhost:8000/atom.xml so that's what you would subscribe to.

+I've included a sample upstart config as well.
+If you're running Ubuntu, you can copy `upstart.conf` to `/etc/init/intweet.conf`, edit it to point to whereever you have the intweet binary and config files, change the user that it runs as, then run `sudo start intweet` and upstart will keep the process running for you.